Bastardkb/bastardkb.github.io/build guides/The Bastard Keyboard.md

 - If necessary, very gently push so the USB-C fits into the hole
 - **Do not overtighten**.
 Screw in until it feels secure
 - Insert the rest of the screws

+If the adapter's USB port does not line up perfectly, try to:

+- Unscrew the adapter's 2 screws by one turn
+- Install the plates and align the usb port
+- Screw in completely the adapter